CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Sidebar Navigation:
     - Links to all major features.
     - Mobile-responsive (Sheet-based).
-    - "Game Tools" items grouped under a dropdown.
+    - "Game Tools" items grouped under a dropdown, including new "Mission Tracker".
     - "Future Features" dropdown added; AI Item Generator and NPC Generator moved there and greyed out.
     - Added "How to Play" link.
 - Mobile Optimizations: